brycewray/hugo-site/content/posts/2023/03/styling-hugo-site/index.md

 **Sass is best if**:

 - You have a reasonably good idea of The Final Design.
-- You have at least some experience --- preferably a lot, unless The Final Design is exceedingly simple --- with writing your own CSS/SCSS.
+- You have at least some experience (preferably a lot, unless The Final Design is exceedingly simple) with writing your own CSS/SCSS.
 - You're willing to write all your CSS/SCSS from scratch.
 - You want to nest your styles now, without having to wait for browsers to support it in vanilla CSS.
 - You want the greatest control over your final CSS/SCSS.